Softcore pornography: History

-Originally, softcore pornography was presented mainly in the form of men's magazines, in both still phoots and art drawings (such as Vargas girls), when it was barely acceptable to show a glimpse of a woman's nipple in the 1950s.
+Originally, softcore pornography was presented mainly in the form of men's magazines, in both still photos and art drawings (such as Vargas girls), when it was barely acceptable to show a glimpse of a woman's nipple in the 1950s.
 By the 1970s, mainstream magazines such as Playboy, Penthouse, and especially Hustler showcased nudity.

 After the formation of the MPAA rating system in the United States and prior to the 1980s, numerous softcore films, with a wide range of production costs, were released to mainstream movie theatres, especially drive-ins.
 Emmanuelle and Alice in Wonderland received positive reviews from noted critics such as Roger Ebert.

-From the 2000s, relaxed standards for cable television has allowed for the production of a number of television series with sexually explicit or violent content to air that would have been restricted to the softcore movie market in the past.